 There is also a procedure that allows the customer to verify that the software has not been tampered with.
 This is done by creating a manifest containing hashes of the files that the system comprises.
 The hashes are compared with those on a manifest downloaded from the National Software Reference Library.
 If the hashes are the same, the files are also.
-I spotchecked the hash codes to verify again that we were examining the same products as the EAC; another examiner did a more comprehensive check.
+We compared the hash codes and verified that we examined the same products as the EAC.